thijs1108/SimpleCalculatorApi/README.md

 ## Api
 The api handles the frontend calls and persistance to the database.
-1. Open the project in your IDE
+1. Ensure you have maven properly installed and a posgres database listening on `localhost:5321`
-2. Run the `main` method in `SimplecalculatorApplication`.
+2. Run $ `mvn spring-boot:run`
 3. The api is now running on `localhost:8080` with context path `/api`